mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 potentially restless populace, the neighboring powers have sought to destabilize Caldos.
 To wit:
-•  When Caldos began to move toward a unified technocratic government, Tyr’s espionage services intervened, casting doubt on the movement’s leaders and quashing its credibility.
+•  When Caldos began to move toward a unified technocratic government, Tyr's espionage services intervened, casting doubt on the movement's leaders and quashing its credibility.
-•  A grass-roots democratic movement became stillborn when an unexpected famine occurred in the equatorial region and a greater level of ‘external management’ was deemed necessary until the crisis passed.
+•  A grass-roots democratic movement became stillborn when an unexpected famine occurred in the equatorial region and a greater level of 'external management' was deemed necessary until the crisis passed.
 •  Just as Caldos attempted to implement a tax for using its highport and downport, a sharp increase in piracy occurred in the system, reducing